distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 Provides an overview of the business organization sponsoring the development of this system / product or in which the system / product will / could be deployed.
 Note - may not be applicable to all projects

-Since the project involves dealing with a network of computers, we will need to rent a network like that for testing purposes.

-As students we can use AWS, Google Cloud, or Microsoft Azure servers.
+To test our project in real life, we will need to use our own computers and rent servers in order to create our private cloud storage platform.

+As students we can use various cloud computing services for free.
+GCP free tier always lets us create a compute engine instance (Windows/Linux VM).
+Azure provides free Linux and Windows VM's for the first twelve months, similarly to AWS.

+Similar products have been created before.
+However, our unique USP is that we will provide software.

 ### 1.3 Glossary

 Define and technical terms used in this document.
 Only include those with which the reader may not be familiar.

-**Storage Cloud** - user-controlled private network of computers, that stores data using our software.
+**Cloud storage platform** - storing data on a network of computers accessible via the Internet.

-**Node** - any computer system capable of participating in the storage cloud.
+**Node** - any computer system capable of participating in a cloud storage platform.
 Including but not limited to virtual machines, servers, PC's.

+**VM** - virtual machine.

+**GCP** - Google Cloud Platform, paid and free cloud services by Google.

+**AWS** - Amazon Web Services, cloud services by Amazon.

+**Azure** - Microsoft Azure, cloud services by Microsoft.

 **Go** - modern C-like general-purpose programming language.

-**React Native** - framework for building hybrid mobile applications using JavaScript.
+**React Native** - framework for building hybrid (Android and iOS) mobile applications using JavaScript.

 ## 2. General Description